docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-verify">Verify</h1>

 Verifier on receiving the presentation verifies the validity of each credential in the presentation.
 This includes checking correctness of the data model of the credential, the authenticity by verifying the issuer's signature and revocation status if the credential is revocable.
-It then checks whether the presentation contains the signature from the holder on the presentation which also includes his given challenge.
+It then checks whether the presentation contains the signature from the holder on the presentation, including his given challenge.

 ## Verify a credential or presentation